phalcon/blog/_posts/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 #### `initView()`
 A micro application does not render views automatically, nor does it have a view object.
 For our views we use the `Phalcon\Mvc\View\Simple` component.
 Setting it up is very easy, it resembles any other view setup.

-Note that this method is overriden and replaced by an empty one for our CLI application, since CLI applications do not use views.
+Note that this method is overridden and replaced by an empty one for our CLI application, since CLI applications do not use views.

 ```php
 protected function initView()